jolivain/trusted-firmware-a/docs/components/ras.rst

 Reference Manual and `RAS Supplement`_.
 The rest of this document assumes familiarity with architecture and terminology.

+**IMPORTANT NOTE**: TF-A implementation assumes that if RAS extension is present then FEAT_IESB is also implmented.

 There are two philosophies for handling RAS errors from Non-secure world point of view.